Program Notes by Artistic Director/Arranger/Pianist Steven Blier

 Kudos to the Kaufman Center and New York Festival of Song for their adventurous programming.

-I leave you with Steven Blier’s Program Notes …
+I leave you with Steven Blier’s interesting and informative Program Notes!

 Gabriela Frank (b.
 1972) is a one-woman melting pot: she was born in Berkeley, California to a mother of mixed Peruvian and Chinese descent and a father from a Lithuanian Jewish family.
 Frank has made her wide-ranging heritage into the foundation of her art—she describes herself as a “musical anthropologist.”
 Following the examples of folksong-collector Béla Bartók and Argentinean icon Alberto Ginastera, Frank has delved deeply into the indigenous music of South America.
 The colors and rhythms of Latin folk music permeate her work, as well as its myths and archetypes.